Full Cycle Recruiting For Beginners

 That’s it in a nutshell.
 Whether you are in charge of the entire process or one component, understanding the whys and hows of each step is key to success.

-ApplicantStack is designed for the entire hiring process.
-It was created by recruiting veterans who understand the mechanics and theory of full life cycle recruiting.
+ApplicantStack is the hiring module in WorkforceHub Plus (Swipeclock’s unified small business Time and Labor solution).
+It is designed for the entire hiring process and was created by recruiting veterans who understand the mechanics and theory of full life cycle recruiting.
 That’s why it has tools for each critical operation in the recruiting process.

-If you are researching ATSs, evaluate them from the standpoint of full life cycle recruiting.
-Successful recruiters and hiring managers use systems like ApplicantStack that simplify each step in the cycle.
+If you are researching ATS, evaluate them from the standpoint of full life cycle recruiting.
+Successful recruiters and hiring managers use systems that simplify and automate each step in the cycle.
 With ApplicantStack hiring software, the solution is greater than the sum of its parts.

 Here is how one of our clients described how ApplicantStack has transformed their life cycle recruiting: